Sonic Syndicate

 Sonic Syndicate was a Swedish metalcore band from Falkenberg.
-They were originally influenced by Swedish melodic death metal bands such as In Flames and Soilwork, as well as American metalcore bands like Killswitch Engage and All That Remains.
+They were influenced by Swedish melodic death metal bands such as In Flames and Soilwork, as well as American metalcore bands like Killswitch Engage and All That Remains.

-The band was founded in 2002 by brothers and songwriters Richard and Roger Sjunnesson (death growl vocals and guitars respectively), with their younger cousin Robin Sjunnesson (guitars) under the name Fallen Angels.
+The band was founded in 2002 by brothers and songwriters Richard and Roger Sjunnesson (death growl vocals and guitars respectively), with their cousin Robin Sjunnesson (guitars) as Fallen Angels.
 They switched to Sonic Syndicate in 2005.
 The "classic" lineup from 2006 to 2009 included the Sjunnessons with Roland Johansson (clean vocals), Karin Axelsson (bass) and John Bengtsson (drums).
 Today, the band consists of Robin (now the only original member) alongside British singer Nathan J. Biggs and bass player Michel Bärzén.
-Since their fourth album We Rule the Night, their sound has slowly shifted away from metal and toward a pop rock style.
+Since their fourth album, We Rule the Night, their sound shifted away from metal toward a pop rock style.
 The band ceased to perform live or release new music by 2018 and has since been on hiatus.

 History

 Formation and Eden Fire (2002–2006)

-Before Sonic Syndicate, brothers Richard and Roger and their cousin Robin Sjunnesson played in a heavy metal-oriented band called Tunes of Silence, which was formed in 2000, in their teens.
-In 2002, the brothers Sjunnesson eventually decided to break away from the band to focus on various other aspects of music.
-This led to the forming of Fallen Angels in 2002 together with Andreas Mårtensson, Magnus Svensson and Kristoffer Backlund.
+Before Sonic Syndicate, brothers Richard and Roger and their cousin Robin Sjunnesson played in heavy metal-oriented band Tunes of Silence, which was formed in 2000.
+In 2002, the brothers left the band to focus on other aspects of music.
+This led to forming Fallen Angels in 2002 with Andreas Mårtensson, Magnus Svensson, and Kristoffer Backlund.
 They recorded three demo albums, Fall From Heaven, Black Lotus, and Extinction, before signing with Pivotal Rockordings in 2005.
 Bassist Karin Axelsson replaced Svensson in 2004 before the band changed its name to Sonic Syndicate and released its debut studio album, Eden Fire.
-Eden Fire would go on to sell over 10,000 copies by the end of 2010 because of a re-release through Koch Distribution in the US in collaboration with France's Listenable Records.
+Eden Fire sold over 10,000 copies by the end of 2010 because of a re-release through Koch Distribution in the US in collaboration with France's Listenable Records.

-The band toured extensively throughout Sweden in support of Eden Fire, alongside such bands as Avatar.
-In early February 2006, during their tour with Avatar, both drummer Kristoffer Bäcklund and keyboardist Andreas Mårtensson were asked to leave the band due to lack of interest and musical differences.
-Kristoffer was replaced by John Bengtsson, whilst lead guitarist Roger Sjunnesson took over on keyboards.
-2006 also saw the arrival of Roland Johansson as a permanent member.
-The band completed the tour, then began demoing new material in early March.
+The band toured Sweden in support of Eden Fire, alongside such bands as Avatar.
+In early February 2006, during their tour with Avatar, drummer Kristoffer Bäcklund and keyboardist Andreas Mårtensson were asked to leave the band due to lack of interest and musical differences.
+Bäcklund was replaced with John Bengtsson, whilst lead guitarist Roger Sjunnesson took over on keyboards.
+Roland Johansson joined permanently in 2006.
+The band completed the tour and began demoing new material in early March.